ethereum-optimism/asterisc/docs/running-fpvm.md

 What is a FPVM?
 - First, the op-program is compiled down to a binary in RISC-V format.
-- Then, this ELF binary is fed into the Asterisc, which produced a json format of the program (prestate)
+- Then, this ELF binary is fed into the Asterisc, which produces a JSON format of the program (prestate)
 - Finally, Asterisc can execute through this json

 ### Step 2.1: Compiling op-program into RISC-V